Submarine Cable Frequently Asked Questions

 For most of its journey across the ocean, a cable is typically as wide as a garden hose.
 The filaments that carry light signals are extremely thin — roughly the diameter of a human hair.

 These fibers are sheathed in a few layers of insulation and protection.
 Cables laid nearer to shore use extra layers of armoring for enhanced protection.

 Do the cables actually lie on the bottom of the ocean floor?

 Yes, cables go all the way down.
 Nearer to the shore cables are buried under the seabed for protection, which explains why you don’t see cables when you go the beach, but in the deep sea they are laid directly on the ocean floor.

 Of course, considerable care is taken to ensure cables follow the safest path to avoid fault zones, fishing zones, anchoring areas, and other dangers.
 To reduce inadvertent damage, the undersea cable industry also spends a lot of time educating other marine industries on the location of cables.

 How many kilometers of cable are there?

-As of 2019, we believe there are over 1.2 million kilometers of submarine cables in service globally.
+As of early 2024, we believe there are nearly 1.4 million kilometers of submarine cables in service globally.